aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/visual_object_detection/README.md

 ## 3. Architecture Overview <a name="architecture"></a>

-Here is architecture for the end-to-end training and deployment process
+The following illustration is the architecture for the end-to-end training and deployment process

 !["Solution Architecture"](https://sagemaker-solutions-prod-us-east-2.s3.us-east-2.amazonaws.com/sagemaker-defect-detection/docs/train_arch.png)